-- written plan for fugitive emission components designated as unsafe-to-monitor in accordance with paragraph (g)(3)(ii) of this section. - (e) Each monitoring survey shall observe each fugitive emissions component, as defined in §60.5430a, for fugitive emissions. - (f) (1) You must conduct an initial monitoring survey within 60 days of the startup of production, as defined in §60.5430a, for each collection of fugitive emissions components at a new well site or by June 3, 2017, whichever is later.
-For a modified collection of fugitive emissions components at a well site, the initial monitoring survey must be conducted within 60 days of the first day of production for each collection of fugitive emission components after the modification or by June 3, 2017, whichever is later. - (2) You must conduct an initial monitoring survey within 60 days of the startup of a new compressor station for each new collection of fugitive emissions components at the new compressor station or by June 3, 2017, whichever is later.
-For a modified collection of fugitive components at a compressor station, the initial monitoring survey must be conducted within 60 days of the modification or by June 3, 2017, whichever is later. - (g) A monitoring survey of each collection of fugitive emissions components at a well site or at a compressor station must be performed at the frequencies specified in paragraphs (g)(1) and (2) of this section, with the exceptions noted in paragraphs (g)(3) and (4) of this section. - (1) A monitoring survey of each collection of fugitive emissions components at a well site within a company-defined area must be conducted at least semiannually after the initial survey.
-Consecutive semiannual monitoring surveys must be conducted at least 4 months apart. - (2) A monitoring survey of the collection of fugitive emissions components at a compressor station within a company-defined area must be conducted at least quarterly after the initial survey.
-Consecutive quarterly monitoring surveys must be conducted at least 60 days apart. - (3) Fugitive emissions components that cannot be monitored without elevating the monitoring personnel more than 2 meters above the surface may be designated as difficult-to-monitor.
-Fugitive emissions components that are designated difficult-to-monitor must meet the specifications of paragraphs (g)(3)(i) through (iv) of this section. - (i) A written plan must be developed for all of the fugitive emissions components designated difficult-to-monitor.
-This written plan must be incorporated into the fugitive emissions monitoring plan required by paragraphs (b), (c), and (d) of this section. - (ii) The plan must include the identification and location of each fugitive emissions component designated as difficult-to-monitor. - (iii) The plan must include an explanation of why each fugitive emissions component designated as difficult-to-monitor is difficult-to-monitor. - (iv) The plan must include a schedule for monitoring the difficult-to-monitor fugitive emissions components at least once per calendar year. - (4) Fugitive emissions components that cannot be monitored because monitoring personnel would be exposed to immediate danger while conducting a monitoring survey may be designated as unsafeto-monitor.
-Fugitive emissions components that are designated unsafe-to-monitor must meet the specifications of paragraphs (g)(4)(i) through (iv) of this section.
+- e.
+Each monitoring survey shall observe each fugitive emissions component, as defined in 40 C.F.R. §60.5430a, for fugitive emissions. - f.
+Reserved. - g.
+A monitoring survey of each collection of fugitive emissions components at a compressor station must be performed at the frequencies specified in paragraph (g)(2) of §60.5397a, with the exceptions noted in paragraphs (g)(3), (4), and (6) of §60.5397a. - 1.
+Reserved. - 2.
+A monitoring survey of the collection of fugitive emissions components at a compressor station must be conducted at least quarterly after the initial survey.
+Consecutive quarterly monitoring surveys must be conducted at least 60 days apart. - 3.
+Fugitive emissions components that cannot be monitored without elevating the monitoring personnel more than 2 meters above the surface may be designated as difficult-to-monitor.
+Fugitive emissions components that are designated difficult-to-monitor must meet the specifications of paragraphs (g)(3)(i) through (g)(3)(iv) of §60.5397a. - i.
+A written plan must be developed for all of the fugitive emissions components designated difficult-to-monitor.
+This written plan must be incorporated into the fugitive emissions monitoring plan required by paragraphs (b), (c), and (d) of §60.5397a. - ii.
+The plan must include the identification and location of each fugitive emissions component designated as difficult-to-monitor. - iii.
+The plan must include an explanation of why each fugitive emissions component designated as difficult-to-monitor is difficult-to-monitor. - iv.
+The plan must include a schedule for monitoring the difficult-to-monitor fugitive emissions components at least once per calendar year. - 4.
+Fugitive emissions components that cannot be monitored because monitoring personnel would be exposed to immediate danger while conducting a monitoring survey may be designated as unsafe-to-monitor.
+Fugitive emissions components that are designated unsafe-to-monitor must meet the specifications of paragraphs (g)(4)(i) through (iv) of §60.5397a. - i.
+A written plan must be developed for all of the fugitive emissions components designated unsafe-to-monitor.
+This written plan must be incorporated into the fugitive emissions monitoring plan required by paragraphs (b), (c), and (d) of §60.5397a. - ii.
+The plan must include the identification and location of each fugitive emissions component designated as unsafe-to-monitor. - iii.
+The plan must include an explanation of why each fugitive emissions component designated as unsafe-to-monitor is unsafe-to-monitor. - iv.
+The plan must include a schedule for monitoring the fugitive emissions components designated as unsafe-to-monitor.